 Resource groups can't be nested, and resources can only belong to one resource group.
 Some actions can act on all resources in a resource group.
 For example, deleting a resource group removes all resources within the resource group.
 Like subscriptions, there are common patterns when creating resource groups and will vary from "Traditional IT" workloads to "Agile IT" workloads:

 - "Agile IT" workloads tend to focus on external customer-facing cloud applications.
-The resource groups often reflect the layers of deployment (such as Web Tier, App Tier) and management.
+The resource groups often reflect the layers of deployment (such as a web tier or app tier) and management.